evakononchuk/backendForRW/README.md

 #
 Create a backend for the RealWorld app.
+- create new project and bootstrap it with Prettier and Eslint
-- make an HTTP server on Fastify;
+- make HTTP server on Fastify;
-- testing server work by Jest;
+- testing server by Jest;